laconbass/good-practices/README.md

 ## Structure of this document ##

 This document has several parts which group topics and provide resources to introduce them.
-Each topic has a two special subsections:
+Each topic has two special subsections:

 - *Dilemma*: A decision that must be done.
 Introduces the existing solutions.
 - *Conclusion*: The decision and arguments for how and why.
 If needed, a new option is created here, either from scratch or by merging some of the existing ones.